Nicollet Avenue

 Nicollet Avenue looking north towards downtown Minneapolis with the former Kmart site in the foreground.

 Nicollet Avenue (/ˈnɪkəlɪt/ NIH-kə-lit) is a major street in Minneapolis, Richfield, Bloomington, and Burnsville in the U.S. state of Minnesota.
 It passes through a number of locally well-known neighborhoods and districts, notably Eat Street in south Minneapolis and the traffic-restricted Nicollet Mall in downtown Minneapolis.

 Route description

 Nicollet Ave looking south from the Midtown Greenway.

-The avenue begins at Grant Street in Loring Park and continues south to West 29th Street/Cecil B. Newman Lane, where it is interrupted by a K-Mart store, and begins again at Lake Street, continuing through Richfield and Bloomington to 107th Street just north of the Minnesota River.
+The avenue begins at Grant Street in Loring Park and continues south to West 29th Street/Cecil B. Newman Lane, where it is interrupted by a Kmart store, and begins again at Lake Street, continuing through Richfield and Bloomington to 107th Street just north of the Minnesota River.
 Across the river in Burnsville, Nicollet begins again at Cliff Road West and ends at County Road 42.
 Nicollet is a major commercial street in Burnsville, forming one of two main streets of their Heart of the City downtown area.

 Nicollet is a city street in Minneapolis and Burnsville, while it is designated as Hennepin County Road 52 between 98th Street in Bloomington and W 61st St in Minneapolis (just north of the Richfield border).
 This designation resumes on Hennepin Avenue in downtown Minneapolis, though the county highway is not contiguous.